withtally/rollcall/scripts/eth-denver-workshop/README.md

 ### Setting up the governance bridge

-In order to execute a proposal from Layer 2, we'll need to setup a contract to "receive" the transaction on Layer 1.
+In order to execute a proposal from Layer 2, we'll setup a contract to "receive" the transaction on Layer 1.
 For that, we can use the RollCallExecutor.
 This contract will own the treasury and make sure that only proposals passed by the Layer 2 governance can interact with it.

 ```sh
 ./deploy-exector.sh
 export EXECUTOR_ADDRESS=<ExectorAddress>
 ```

-Next, we'll set the executor as pending admin of the treasury which we'll finalize using our Layer 2 DAO.
+Next, we'll set the executor as the pending admin of the treasury which we'll finalize using our Layer 2 DAO.

 ```sh
 cast send $TREASURY_ADDRESS 'setPendingAdmin(address)' $EXECUTOR_ADDRESS --private-key $ETH_PRIVATE_KEY --rpc-url $KOVAN_RPC
 ```

-### Bridging tokens to Optimsim
+### Bridging tokens to Optimism

 Now that we have token contracts on both sides, we can leverage the optimism bridge to send them from Layer 1 to Layer 2.